Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Experiments

-\textbf{conclusion.} More relevant videos can lead to better performance, but the key is to find videos containing critical information.
-Introducing more or unrelated videos will unavoidably introduce irrelevant information, yet our method possesses the ability to filter out irrelevant information to some extents.
+\textbf{Conclusion.} Using more relevant videos can lead to better performance, as the key lies in retrieving videos that contain critical information.
+Incorporating more unrelated or less relevant videos inevitably introduces noise, but our method is capable of filtering out irrelevant information to some extent.
+Furthermore, our framework exhibits remarkable robustness, maintaining strong performance even when employing different video retrieval strategies.